 We understand the challenges our customers often encounter when faced with demanding contract start dates and challenging budgets, and the corresponding structured processes that are required to successfully stand up brand new SAR/HEMS programs, rather than just experience taking over a legacy program already in operation by just simply changing the patches on the previous contractors flight suit and manuals.
-Priority 1 Air Rescue has proven performance of successfully implementing and starting brand new Air Ambulance licenses and CAA approved SAR programs, with commercial operators, for the US Department of Defense in Hawaii, Texas, and Alaska, and for Oil and Gas customers in the United States Gulf of Mexico, and internationally in Myanmar and Suriname.
+Priority 1 Air Rescue has proven performance of successfully implementing and starting brand new Air Ambulance licenses and CAA approved SAR programs, with commercial operators, for the US Department of Defense in Hawaii, Texas, and Alaska, and for Oil and Gas customers in the United States Gulf of Mexico, and internationally in Asia and South America.

 Priority 1 Air Rescue’s experienced SAR/Air Ambulance operational personnel include; Flight Paramedics, Nurses/Physicians, Rescue Swimmers/Specialists, and Hoist Operators which are assembled from a widely diverse background of Military, Parapublic, and civil emergency services.
 This diverse team composition produces a very safe, standardized, and comprehensive capability for our customers.
 We have a 100% proven track record of safety, reliability, and advanced operational performance capability